How to Paint Shiplap | All Your Questions Answered

 What color to paint shiplap

-For my shiplap, I used Nano White in a flat finish.
+For my shiplap, I used Nano White in a semi-gloss finish.
+Also similar to a satin sheen.

 Again, we’re going for that cozy, soft feel.
 Semi gloss or high gloss paint detracts from the wood.
 Instead of seeing the character of the wood that shows through with a matte finish, all you see is shine, which often is reflective, not allowing you to truly get a good look at the beautiful wood character your shiplap adds.